5 Easy Ways to Help Keep Your Home Warm This Winter

 Here are some quick tips that you can implement in a pinch.

 Doors offer many gaps for cold air to blast through.
 If you’re looking for a temporary solution during the cold front, invest in double draft stoppers that sit beneath the bottom of your door (they fit under windows too!).
-They cost less than $10 each, and immediately protect heat form leaking out and cold air from seeping in.
-(Side note: I suspect that you can also make these at home using round foam pipe insulation, some fabric and your sewing machine, or you can make a draft dodger using fabric and kitty litter).
+They cost less than $10 each and immediately protect heat from leaking out and cold air from seeping in.
+(Side note: I suspect that you can also make these at home using round foam pipe insulation, some

-If you’re looking for a more permanent draft stop, install a door sweep in 5 minutes to lessen the flow of air beneath a door.
+If you’re looking for a more permanent draft stop, install a door sweep to lessen the flow of air beneath a door.

 Seal Your Doors